Fachschaft-Mathe-Informatik-Paderborn/Klausurarchiv/REST-API.md

 # File up- and downloads

 While documents represent the files in the database, they only contain metadata information about them.
 The actual files are up- and downloaded at separate endpoints.
-Downloading files is possible iff the user is logged in and is authorized to download all files, or the file belongs to a downloadable file of a visible item.
+Downloading files is possible iff the user is logged in and is authorized to download all files, or the file belongs to a downloadable document of a visible item.
 Uploading files is only possible by authorized users.

 It is not possible to delete files.
 Orphaned files will be automatically deleted during housekeeping.

-## `POST /v1/file`
+## `POST /v1/files`

 Upload a new file to the server.